silverstripeltd/silverstripe-forager/docs/en/02_configuration.md

 | prod-main      | prod         | main         |
 | prod-secondary | prod         | secondary    |

-This module inclues a lot of code that refers to `indexName`, `indexPrefix`, and `indexSuffix`; it's important to understand what is being requested, or provided.
+This module includes a lot of code that refers to `indexName`, `indexPrefix`, and `indexSuffix`; it's important to understand what is being requested, or provided.

 ### Configuration examples